tansaku/AR-Comedy/SETLIST.md

 * Getting older, juxtapositions
   - Keep falling asleep in this AR headset
 * Dream theory (dominatrix, scientists)
-  - stop disrupting our covid briefing
+  - stop disrupting our covid briefings
 * Freud, unconscious, window, door
 * Earliest memory, baby sister, home birth
 * Other people's house
 * Details (milk, meet, perch)
-  - 3 at the time, so I didn't use the word ... displaced
+  - 3 at the time, so I didn't use rude words like ... displaced
 * Moved back in, salmon that's swum back to spawning grounds
 * Moving back in, not with parents
 * 7 years a student